 All vehicles travelling to Snow Farm must carry chains and fit them on the road where indicated.
 These can be obtained from your rental car company or bought from local service stations or hardware stores.

 You can access the Snow Farm via road or air.
 See getting here for more information.
 If you come to the Snow Farm in winter (June to September here) you need to be prepared for driving on an unsealed alpine road.
 You should check the weather forecast and always carry chains and know when and how to put them on.
-If you have a 4WD vehicle, do not assume it doesn’t need chains.
+If you have a 4WD vehicle, assume that you will still need chains, as conditions can change rapidly.
 Drive to the conditions.

 Our scheduled opening is usually the third or final week of June and we usually close in the third week of September.
 Of course, this all depends on snow cover and weather!

 The name is a link to our rich history.
 The Snow Farm facility was originally part of a high country sheep station supporting a healthy number of the iconic South Island Merino sheep.
 This sheep station is still active today with the Cardrona side of the mountain being used to graze Merino sheep.